EOSIO/eos/docs/02_cleos/index.md

 ## Introduction

 `clapifiny` is a command line tool that interfaces with the REST API exposed by `nodapifiny`.
-Developers can also use `clapifiny` to deploy and test EOSIO smart contracts.
+Developers can also use `clapifiny` to deploy and test APIFINY smart contracts.

 ## Installation

-`clapifiny` is distributed as part of the [EOSIO software suite](https://github.com/EOSIO/apifiny/blob/master/README.md).
-To install `clapifiny` just visit the [EOSIO Software Installation](../00_install/index.md) section.
+`clapifiny` is distributed as part of the [APIFINY software suite](https://github.com/APIFINY/apifiny/blob/master/README.md).
+To install `clapifiny` just visit the [APIFINY Software Installation](../00_install/index.md) section.

 ## Using Clapifiny